-- (1) The internship semester defined in Section 5 (3) is intended to introduce students to the future reality of a career through a clear set of practical workplace responsibilities in a relevant company or organisation.
-In particular, the internship semester serves as an opportunity for students to apply the knowledge and skills acquired in their degree programme in real-world situations and gather practical work experience which can be reflected upon, assessed and benefit the student in their final phase of study going forward. - (2) Students must have obtained 90 credits in order to request to undertake the internship semester. - (3) The Examination Board is responsible for deciding on requests to undertake the internship semester and approving proposed internships. - The faculties are obliged to actively support students in their search for an internship if they have been unable to secure an internship despite several documented attempts.
+(1) The internship semester defined in Section 5 (3) is intended to introduce students to a later career through a clear set of practical workplace responsibilities in a relevant company or organisation.
+In particular, the internship semester serves as an opportunity for students to apply the knowledge and skills acquired in their degree programme to real-world situations and gather practical work experience for reflection, assessment and their own personal benefit going into the final phase of their studies.

+(2) As a rule, students will be admitted to the internship semester if they have obtained at least 90 credits.
+The examination regulations for the individual degree programmes can stipulate that students may earn fewer credits than the minimum defined in sentence 1 before undertaking their internship semester.

+(3) The Examination Board is responsible for deciding on requests to undertake the internship semester and approving proposed internships.

+(4) If students have been unable to secure an internship despite several documented attempts, the faculty is obliged to actively support the student in their search.
 If it is not feasible for the faculty to secure an internship, the affected student may undertake an applied project at Rhine-Waal University of Applied Sciences instead of an external internship.
 The rules governing the internship semester apply analogously to the applied project.
-The examination regulations for the degree programmes can exclude the option of an applied project instead of an external internship as well as the obligation to actively support students in their search for an internship. - (5) Students undertaking an internship semester will be supervised by a professor or non-professorial senior lecturer (LfbA) appointed by the Examination Board.
-If possible, the student's suggested supervisor should be appointed.
-After the internship, students must complete a report detailing their experiences.
-Examination regulations and internship regulations of the degree programmes can require other or additional requirements than the one set forth in sentence 3.
+The examination regulations can exclude the option of an applied project instead of an external internship as well as the obligation to actively support students in their search for an internship.

+(5) Students undertaking an internship semester will be supervised by a professor or lecturer for special purposes (LfbA) appointed by the Examination Board.
+If possible, the supervisor suggested by the student should be appointed.
+After the internship, students must write a report detailing their experiences.
+The examination regulations and internship regulations of the degree programmes can stipulate requirements deviating from or in addition to sentence 3.

-- (6) The supervising professor or non-professorial senior lecturer (LfbA) will recognise and attest via certificate the successful completion of the internship if, in their estimation, the undertaken internship activities are in line with the purpose of the internship semester and the student completed their assigned tasks in a satisfactory manner; where possible, this will be judged on the grounds of the internship certificate and the post-internship report. - (7) If the supervising professor or non-professorial senior lecturer (LfbA) does not recognise the successful completion of the internship, it can be repeated as a whole up to two additional times.
-Students may also opt for a semester abroad in lieu of repeating the internship semester. - (8) Thirty (30) credits are awarded for successful completion of the internship semester. - (9) Internship semesters can be cancelled prematurely for any reason without counting as an attempt, but this may occur only once and only within the first four weeks.
+(6) The supervising professor or lecturer for special purposes (LfbA) will recognise and attest via certificate the successful completion of the internship if, in their estimation, the activities undertaken during the internship fulfil the purpose of the internship semester and the student completed their assigned tasks in a satisfactory manner; the internship certificate and the post-internship report will be taken into account for this assessment.

-Semester abroad
+(7) If the supervising professor or lecturer for special purposes (LfbA) does not recognise the successful completion of the internship, it can be repeated as a whole up to two additional times.
+Students may also opt for a study abroad semester instead, provided their examination regulations do not explicitly exclude this option.

+(8) Thirty (30) credits are awarded for successful completion of the internship semester.

+(9) Internship semesters can be cancelled prematurely for any reason the loss of an attempt, but only once and only within the first four weeks of the internship.

+(10) Examination regulations can exclude the option of an internship semester for professional reasons, particularly in order to strengthen a degree programme's international focus, and thus obligate students to undertake a study abroad semester within the meaning of Section 22.
+If a student would face unreasonable hardship resulting from this obligatory study abroad semester, then it will not be considered an obligatory requirement.
+The applicable examination regulations will define specific cases of "unreasonable hardship" as well as the alternatives that the affected students must complete instead.
+Alternative arrangements must be suitable in that they provide sufficient opportunity for students to obtain the same knowledge and skills as a study abroad semester.

+Section 22 Study abroad semester